mindfuucker/authp.github.io/docs/authenticate/local/30-password-management.md

 $2a$10$OVnOaHDkcOXfbUZPFh5qt.yJqUt6pl9uJaqEMxxM.vS5fY/cZNmsq
 ```

-Finally, replace the newly generated password is user database file.
+Finally, replace the newly generated password in the user database file.